 Use underscores, not camelCase, for variable, function and method names

-def function_with_types_in_docstring(param1, param2): """Example function with types documented in the docstring.
-Args: param1 (int): The first parameter. param2 (str): The second parameter.
-Returns: bool: The return value.
+def function_name(param1: int, param2: str) -> bool: """Example function with types and a docstring. :param param1: The first parameter. :param param2: The second parameter. :returns: The return value.
 True for success, False otherwise. """

 In test docstrings, state the expected behavior that each test demonstrates.
 Don't include preambles such as "Tests that" or "Ensures that".